hmc-cs111-fall2015/project-pitch/pitch.md

 user?
 What kinds of semantic (i.e., non-syntax) errors might occur, and how might they be communicated to the user?_

-The internal representation should do two things during runtime.
+The internal representation should do three things during runtime.

 The first of these is consistency-checking.
 One could imagine syntactically correct statements about geometry which are not actually possible.

+The second of these is providing a usable representation of the geometric structure.
+This would be a way of communicating what has been drawn to some other system (Ex: the LaTeX rendering system).

+The third of these is providing a useful suggestion API.
+There should be some way of asking what actions could be performed next given the set of actions that have been performed so far and the set of macros / constructions which have been defined so far (/ are in scope?)

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but